WEP or WPA?

 Currently, the most preferred security protocol for Wi-Fi routers.
-In 2006, it replaced WPA and had become the most widely used to this day.
+In 2006, it replaced WPA and became the most widely used.

 The protocol uses user-based password protection that eliminates the possibility of unauthorized remote access.
 You don't need to go straight up to your router and upgrade it to WPA2 because chances are this security protocol is already in place.